 Goldwater Law Firm – Helping Injured Patients Get What They Deserve

-If you or someone you love takes Actemra and you’ve suffered a heart attack, stroke, developed pancreatitis, or had another serious side effect, call Goldwater Law Firm right away.
-Our compassionate expert attorneys provide free case evaluations.
+If you or someone you love takes Actemra and you’ve suffered a heart attack, stroke, developed pancreatitis, or had another serious side effect, contact Goldwater Law Firm right away.
+Our drug injury attorneys provide free case evaluations.
 We help injured patients get compensation for their injuries.